Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/properties.rst

    Text frame.

-Text "Boxes" allow you to distribute the text amongst rectangular areas within a single text object.
+Text "Boxes" allow you to distribute the text among rectangular areas within a single text object.
 An arbitrary number of freely positionable and re-sizable text frames are allowed per text object.

 Text flows continuously from the lowest-numbered frame to the highest-numbered frame with text